-For the Year Ended June 30, 2015 Healthy Learning Academy, Inc.
+For the Year Ended June 30, 2017 Healthy Learning Academy, Inc.

-Excess of Revenues over Expenditures - Total Governmental Funds Excess of Revenues s over Expenditures s - Total Governmental Fund S --- -------------------- --------------------- ----------------------------- ---

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
+Excess of Revenues over Expenditures - Total Governmental Funds \$ 29,229 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is depreciated over their estimated useful lives.

-Current Year Expenditures for Capital Assets Current Year Depreciation Expense

-Issuance of long term debt provides current financial resources to governmental funds, but has no effect on net assets.
-Repayment of principal is an expenditure in governmental funds, but reduces long-term liabilities in the statement of net assets.

-Current Year Principal Payments

-Change in Net Position of Governmental Activities
+Current Year Expenditures for Capital Assets 2,054 Current Year Depreciation Expense (14,547) Repayment of principal is an expenditure in governmental funds, but reduces long-term liabilities in the statement of net assets.
+Current Year Principal Payments 15,280 Change in Net Position of Governmental Activities \$ 32,016